-The police car crunched to a stop next to one of the waiting air force trucks, a couple of metres from where they were filming.
-Cary was the first to notice who was sitting behind the wheel.
+The police car squeaked to a stop next to one of the parked air force trucks, a short distance from where they were filming.
+Cary was the first to notice who was driving it.
 "Joe," he murmured.

 Joe turned around.

 It was his father.
-Sitting behind the windscreen and looking right at them, jaw clenched.
+Sitting behind the steering wheel, looking right at them, jaw clenched.
 After a second or two he switched off the engine and stepped out of the car.

 "Hey Mr Lamb!"
 Preston said brightly.

 Jack ignored him and walked straight to Joe, quick and angry.
 "Get in the car," he said tersely.

 Martin stared open-mouthed.
 The others exchanged confused glances.

 Joe just stood there.
 His dad began dismantling the camera, snatching it from Cary's hands and pulling it off the tripod.
 Screws clattered to the pavement.
 Once he had it free he marched back to his son; slapped a don't-argue hand on his shoulder and pushed him toward the cruiser, not saying a word.
 Alice had to dodge out of the way.